lukelex/csv_record/README.md

 ```

 ##Persistence
-To persist the data objects created in your application your can use the following methods:
+To persist the data objects created in your application you can use the following methods:

 ```ruby
 Jedi.create( # save the new record in the database